When: June 6-7th , 2017.

 Registered individuals will receive by email a username and password that can be used to reserve equipment on the website ScheduleBook.com.
 After logging onto the site in the lower right hand corner of the homepage, registrants can reserve a specific piece of equipment by first choosing the preferred date by clicking on the "pick date" button in the upper right hand quadrant of the screen.
 Then click on the “event” button in the upper right hand quadrant of the screen.
 Please record your cell phone number in the comments box so that we may contact you to discuss the reservation if necessary.
 Reservations can be edited or deleted by clicking on the small “E” or “D” next to your name within the time slot.

 Although you may reserve up to 4 different pieces of equipment, we request that reservations be kept to a minimum in order to allow as many individuals access to the equipment as possible.
-Out of respect for others, please delete your reservations as soon as you know that you will not need them.collapse
+Out of respect for others, please delete your reservations as soon as you know that you will not need them.

-Prepared samples will be available at the scanning and transmission EM microscopes as well.
-If you would like to bring your own samples, please note that sample preparation for TEM and SEM requires several days of processing.
+Of course you are welcome to bring any BSL1 sample with you that would suit your application of interest!
+The samples provided at this year's workshop will be appropriate for traditional confocal or super resolution, but these preparations are not appropriate for FRET or time resolved imaging.
+Thick fixed specimens will be available at the LaVision BioTec two-photon LSM.
+Prepared samples will be available at the transmission EM microscope as well.
+If you would like to bring your own samples, please note that sample preparation for TEM requires several days of processing.
 Please see the section on "Can I really bring my own samples?" for a discussion of sample preparation.

 Visit the following website for the location of the TAC building and suggested parking within the medical campus:

 In addition to street parking, there are two parking lots nearby shown on this map.

 Howard Ave Garage, at the corner of Howard and Congress Ave